 - The problem with current practices around linear consumption, and the concept of circular systems and their benefits

 - What is means to be a conscious consumer

 - Conscious consumerism as a tool for systematic change

 - How to be a conscious consumer

 Consumerism is often seen as one of the sole problems contributing to environmental destruction.
-In reality, it’s not consumerism which has been our downfall – but the way we consume.
+In reality, it’s not consumerism that has been our downfall – but the way we consume.
 More specifically, linear consumption, or the linear economy, and how it’s become the norm in our world.
-The consequences of linear consumption have been so far removed from us as buyers for so long, leading to negative impacts.
+The consequences of linear consumption have been so far removed from us as buyers for so long, leading to negative social and environmental impacts.

 So what exactly is linear consumption?
 Basically, it’s purchasing things to be used a handful of times and then thrown away.
 Linear consumption doesn’t focus on – or pay attention to – reusing or recycling used products.
 This makes it the least sustainable way to consume resources and products.

-Because we know that there’s a constant stream of products on the shelves, we treat the items we buy with little importance… we can just go pick up another one!
-Also, it doesn’t help that most industries are only concerned with making money, causing them to ignore potential environmental impacts when producing, transporting, and selling their products.
+Because we know that there’s a constant stream of products on the shelves, we treat the items we buy with little importance.
+Moreover, it doesn’t help that most industries are only concerned with making money, causing them to ignore potential environmental impacts when producing, transporting, and selling their products.
 This lack of understanding around resources, how long products last, and the energy it takes to create products has led to a linear economy, rather than a circular one.
 We’re producing an extreme amount of waste through this model of linear consumption.
-Landfills are one of the largest contributors to soil and water contamination, yet 80% of the garbage in landfills contain materials that could have been recycled or composted!
+Landfills are one of the largest contributors to soil and water contamination, yet 80% of the garbage in landfills contains materials that could have been recycled or composted!